Call-for-Code/Solution-Starter-Kit-Communication-2020/README.md

 </p>

-### Connect you chatbot to data sources via a webhook
+### Connect your chatbot to data sources via a webhook

 Now that you’ve created your Watson Assistant-enabled chatbot, you need to connect it to a data source.
 With Watson Assistant, you need to do this via a webhook.